2002Bishwajeet/rn-auth-ui/README.md

 3. Once thats done, create a new project.
 Give it a name and a custom project Id.

-4. Add a new Ios and Android platform to the project.
+4. Add a new ios and android platform to the project.
 You can find the bundle identifier in the `app.json` file.

-5. To Setup OAuth providers, go to the `Auth => Settings ` tab in the Appwrite dashboard and add the providers you want to use.
+5. To Setup OAuth providers, go to the `Auth => Settings` tab in the Appwrite dashboard and add the providers you want to use.
 Refer to their individual docs on how to setup the OAuth providers.

 #### Setup Cloud Function